SID-31-SINGH/-Live-Delivery-Order-Tracker/README.md

 Completion:
 Once an order reaches its destination, its status updates to DELIVERED, and it no longer updates in the simulation.

-How to Run
-Prerequisites: Ensure you have Python 3 installed on your system.

-Save the Code: Save the provided script as a Python file (e.g., delivery_tracker.py).

-Execute from Terminal: Open your terminal or command prompt, navigate to the directory where you saved the file, and run the following command:

-python delivery_tracker.py

-Observe the Simulation: The simulation will start running in your terminal.
-Status updates for all orders will print every 5 seconds.

-Stop the Simulation: Press Ctrl+C to stop the simulation at any time.
-A final status report of all active orders will display.